FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/wood-posts.md

 description: "Step-by-step instructions for setting up wood posts for FarmBot Genesis or Genesis XL"
 ---

+{%
+include callout.html
+type="danger"
+content="The reference design shown in this document has not yet been updated for compatibility with Genesis v1.7.
+Specifically, this design is too wide to accomodate a standard kit and is incompatible as shown with the new track design.
+We will be updating this document before v1.7 devices begin shipping.
+Thank you for your patience."
+%}

 As an alternative to [building a full raised bed](raised-bed.md), you may consider mounting your FarmBot to simple **wood posts** buried or cemented in the ground and topped with wood beams.

 {% include gallery.html images="